 Best Practices for Animal Control

 Pests come in all sizes, shapes, and species from insects to stray cats.
-With all unwanted critters, the overarching principles for animal control and pest control are to employ deterrents, deploy repellents, and when all else fails removal.
+With all unwanted critters, the overarching principles for animal control and pest control are to employ deterrents, deploy repellents, and when all else fails resort to removal.

 Prevention should be the number one practice to prevent an unwanted pest from getting cozy in your rental property.